(Full time) 2022 start

 All practising psychologists and Chartered Psychologist must have a British Psychological Society accredited degree and a postgraduate qualification and be registered with the Health and Care Professionals (HCPC).
 This course is your first step towards achieving these and having a rewarding career.
 Psychologists support people with all sorts of problems and apply their expertise and knowledge to help in many areas of society, including coping with bereavement, dealing with trauma and understanding psychosis and schizophrenia.
 Psychologists practise in a variety of roles including Psychological Wellbeing Practitioners, Clinical Associates in Applied Psychology, Assistant Psychologists and National Assessors.

-The Psychology BSc offers rigorous training in all aspects of research practice and you will graduate with exceptional skills in practical and theoretical aspects of the discipline.
+The Psychology BSc offers rigorous training in all aspects of research practice.
+You will graduate with exceptional skills in practical and theoretical aspects of the discipline, which will equip you for the world beyond university.

-We emphasise research-based learning and you'll have the opportunity to work closely with academics within their research groups, giving you excellent experience of real-world, cutting-edge research.
+We emphasise research-based learning, and you'll have the opportunity to work closely with academics within their research groups.
+This will give you excellent experience of real-world cutting-edge research, as well as the opportunity to develop essential skills and attributes.

-You’ll study classic psychological work, as well as contemporary research into the nature and determinants of human behaviour, from the neuronal level through to the level of society and culture.
-You’ll explore psychological processes underpinning everyday behaviour, such as social cognition, memory, language and appetite, and you’ll examine ways in which psychology can improve people’s wellbeing and health.
-You’ll learn how to conduct and evaluate high-quality psychological research and how to professionally communicate research outcomes.
+You will study classic psychological work as well as contemporary research into the nature and determinants of human behaviour, from the neuronal level to the level of society and culture.
+You will explore psychological processes beneath everyday behaviour – such as social cognition, memory, language and appetite – and consider how psychology can improve people’s health, wellbeing and lives.
+You will learn how to conduct and evaluate high-quality psychological research, and how to professionally communicate its outcomes to a wide range of audiences.

-In year 1 modules include developmental, social, cognitive, biological psychology and animal behaviour.
-You also study research skills, which involves conducting and writing up psychological research.
-You also have the chance to study a 10-credit elective module from any department within the University.
+In Level 1, modules include developmental, social, cognitive and biological approaches to human and animal behaviour.
+These modules are designed to provide you with the foundational knowledge of psychological research, theories and models.
+You will study research skills, which involves conducting and writing up psychological research.
+You will also have the opportunity to study a 10-credit elective module from any department within the University, including some in psychology.

 Compulsory modules